 The maximum SNAP work obligation is 26 hours per month.
-For each hour worked after the work obligation, the client may earn the state minimum wage per hour.
-A client can earn a maximum of $294 per month, including the amount of the support obligation, if any.
+For each hour worked after the work obligation, the customer may earn the state minimum wage per hour.
+A customer can earn a maximum of $294 per month, including the amount of the support obligation, if any.

-A client living in a multi-person SNAP unit is deemed to be receiving a per capita share of the unit's SNAP benefits for purposes of calculating the Earnfare hours of work obligation.
+A customer living in a multi-person SNAP unit is deemed to be receiving a per capita share of the unit's SNAP benefits for purposes of calculating the Earnfare hours of work obligation.